m01ali/m01ali/README.md

 ## About Me

 I'm an AI Engineer with my BS in Software Engineering at NUST, Pakistan.
-Heading to Algoma University, Canada in Summer 2026 as a Research Intern, where I'll be working on conversational recommendation agents using LLMs, targeting a research publication as the outcome.
+Heading to Algoma University, Canada as a Research Intern, where I'll be working on conversational recommendation agents using LLMs, targeting a research publication as the outcome.

 This is my personal GitHub where I document experiments, explorations, and side projects across AI/ML.
 My interests sit at the intersection of `Natural Language Processing`, `Computer Vision`, `Multimodal AI`, `Agentic Systems` and `Web Backend`, with a focus on making large models more grounded, efficient, and trustworthy in the real world.